John D. Cliffe, K.C.

 In addition, John has provided legal advice and training to Federal, Provincial and Territorial regulatory officials, technicians and scientists.
 He has also been a regular instructor at the PPSC School for Prosecutors teaching regulatory law and practice, and expert evidence.

 John is a facilitator for the Continuing Legal Education Society of British Columbia (CLE).
 In addition to his participation on panels dealing with criminal law and regulatory prosecutions, he is a senior instructor in the popular and well-attended annual CLE Winning Advocacy Skills Workshop.
 He has been a guest lecturer in the field of environmental law at the University of British Columbia, University of Victoria, and Vancouver Island University.
 John has also addressed this field at conferences and seminars presented by the Canadian Institute, Insight, and Bar associations, amongst others.
 Working with the Honourable Michel Bourassa under the name witnessprep.ca, John provides instruction and training to potential witnesses, including those who will be giving expert testimony.

 Since returning to the private sector, John’s practice has expanded to include criminal and regulatory defense work and administrative law.

 John’s work as Crown counsel has been recognized by The Canada 125 Medal (1994), The Public Service Award of Excellence (2008), and The Queen Elizabeth Diamond Jubilee Medal (2012).
-He was appointed Queen’s Counsel by the Attorney General of British Columbia in 2009.
+He was appointed Queen’s Counsel (now King’s Counsel) by the Attorney General of British Columbia in 2009.